JoePotchen/KSU-Hackathon-2018-Gold-Team/README.md

 * The idea is to lessen the amount of time that a parent has to spend worrying about a disabled child's disabilities.

+### Research Notes
+* Find more data sets
+* Find libraries to visualize datasets
+* Technologies for big data
+* What should we program in?

 https://drive.google.com/drive/folders/1FpF30tSunjtKq9n9Mm1-ofGiof-X1eJI

 Justin, Jason, Brian, Ashish from Incom